-- Select a map using your grid file from the Input Grid dropdown list, or click the Browse button to navigate to and select your grid file.
+- Select a map created using your slope grid file from the Input Grid field, or click the Browse button to navigate to and select your grid file.

-- Select a map using your BLN file from the Blanking Polygon Boundary dropdown list, or click the Browse button to navigate to and select your BLN file.
+- Select the base map created using your BLN, SHP, or DXF file from the NoData Polygon Boundary field, or click the Browse button to navigate to and select your boundary file.

 - Toggle the appropriate option for the direction of blanking (inside, outside, or mixed).

-- In the Output Grid field, enter a name for the new blanked grid.
+- In the Output Grid field, enter a name for the new grid.

 - Uncheck Add grid as layer to.

 - Click the Grids | Info | Grid Info command.

 - In the Open Grid dialog, select the NoData grid file created above and click Open.